cortexproject/cortex/docs/blocks-storage/_index.md

 The series sharding and replication done by the distributor doesn't change based on the storage engine.

-It's important to note that - differently than the [chunks storage](../architecture.md#chunks-storage-default) - time series are effectively written N times to the long-term storage, where N is the configured replication factor (typically 3).
-This may lead to a storage utilization N times more than the chunks storage, but is actually mitigated by the [compactor](./compactor.md).
+It's important to note that - differently than the [chunks storage](../architecture.md#chunks-storage-default) - due to the replication factor N (typically 3), each time series is stored by N ingesters.
+Since each ingester writes its own block to the long-term storage, this leads a storage utilization N times more than the chunks storage.
+[Compactor](./compactor.md) solves this problem by merging blocks from multiple ingesters into a single block, and removing duplicated samples.

 For more information, please refer to the following dedicated sections: